 Will’s Coffee House was the intellectual and provocative den for the wits of John Dryden’s time, but after Dryden’s death the “it” place became Button’s Coffee House.
-Button’s Coffee House came about because of Joseph Addison.
+Button’s came about because of Joseph Addison, an English essayist, poet, playwright, and politician.
 He established Daniel Button, the one time servant to Charlotte, Countess of Warwick, in a building as chief waiter “over against Tom’s, near the middle of the south side of … [Russell] street,” in Covent Garden in 1712.
 At the time it was also fashionable to name a place based on the head waiter.
 Thus, it became called Button’s Coffee House.

 After its opening, Button’s Coffee House became the “conventional offices of the ‘Guardian,'” a short-lived newspaper founded in London in 1713 by Richard Steele that featured Joseph Addison, Thomas Tickell, Alexander Pope, and Ambrose Philips.
-To accommodate contributions, the Guardian decided to erect a unique box to hold letters and papers.
-It was a magnificently carved lion’s head and described by the Guardian as:
+To accommodate these contributions, the Guardian decided to erect a unique box to hold letters and papers.
+It was a magnificently carved lion’s head and described as:

 “[I]n imitation of those … in Venice, through which all the private commonwealth is said to pass.
 This head is to open a most wide and voracious mouth, which shall take in such letters and papers as are conveyed to me by my correspondents, it being my resolution to have a particular regard to all such matters as come to my hands through the mouth of the lion.”

 It was also noted that whatever submissions were dropped through the lion’s head by authors would be “digest[ed] for the use of the publick [and] published.”
 In addition, the lion’s head was “reckoned the best head in England.”
 It was designed by William Hogarth and described as having “a most wide and voracious mouth.”
-It was further touted as being a piece of excellent workmanship that was
+It was further touted as being a piece of excellent workmanship:

 Underneath the head was also a box that held submissions and inscribed directly beneath the head was the following couplet: